ignatiusmb/mauss.dev/content/reviews/yosuga-no-sora.md

 I absolutely love the soundtracks composed here, albeit a bit repetitive in some cases.
 I would agree if some would say they're being lazy by overusing one track for all the (attempted) sad or happy moments.
 But, I guess it's more of how they delivered it.

 Regardless of all of that, objectively speaking of the sounds alone, I really enjoyed it.
-So far as to not skip the opening nor ending credits, and I rarely not skip an intro.
+It was the one thing I immediately noticed to be spectacular.
+I didn't know what I expected when I first got into it, but a couple of episodes in I found out that this hits a spot as one of the recommended anime with absolutely stellar music.
+Even if you don't know about this, you'll still feel how amazing the soundtracks are.

 ### 5/10 | Characters

-The characters are pretty weak I must say, especially Haruka as he's the lead here.
-He's kind of boring but still enjoyable in a way.
+The characters are pretty weak, especially Haruka as he's the lead here.
+He's boring but still enjoyable in a way.
 Although, the development for each girls are noticeable and pretty nice.
 Each one carries a unique personality that depicts their personality.
 You might see they're boring at first, but with each one getting their own story, you can tell how they're developing as a character.

 ## Verdict